 Most people go through times when they simply want to be by themselves for a while with their thoughts, to sort out issues in their lives without any distractions, or just to experience some downtime.
 For older people, however, being isolated for an extended period of time might be indicative of a more concerning condition: depression.

-At San Diego Home Caregivers, a provider of professional senior help in San Diego and nearby areas, our team has shared the journey through depression with many older adults, and we want to offer help.
+At San Diego Home Caregivers, a provider of professional home care services in La Mesa and nearby areas, our team has shared the journey through depression with many older adults, and we want to offer help.
 The most important first step is to contact the older person’s doctor right away if you believe he or she may be struggling with depression.
 Depression in seniors is treatable, and the sooner, the better.

 Watch for these signs of depression in your senior loved ones:

 - Loss: A variety of kinds of loss can trigger depression or other medical concerns: losing weight, losing the desire to eat, a loss of self-worth, disinterest in activities or hobbies that were formerly enjoyed, or a reduction in time spent with family or friends.